Audio Version of this article:

 The only difference is that instead of learning how much you can drink before you get drunk, one should record how slowly they need to drink a glass of white wine to not feel any restriction in their breathing at all.
 For some people, it can be 10 minutes, for others 30 or 40.
 It will all depend on your own body's ability to metabolise alcohol and break down the various other toxins that come along with it.

-5. Take an Asian flush supplement
+Bonus Point 6: Take an Asian flush supplement

 It's precisely these other toxins that come along with alcohol consumption that supplementation does a great job of reducing.
 For example, one metabolic toxin called acetaldehyde has been shown to be the prime cause of breathing difficulty in 30-40% of East Asian alcohol drinkers.
+It has also been linked to increased cancer risks when high levels of it accumulates in your body.

 Asian flush specific supplements such as Sunset Alcohol Flush Support help reduce the amount of acetaldehyde in your blood when you consume alcohol.
 This helps you breathe easier and allows you to enjoy alcohol like everyone else.